“Postmodern people have been rejecting Christianity for years, thinking that it was indistinguishable from moralism.”

 – Timothy Keller

 It made grammatical sense to me.
-I added an “er” to the word bug when referring to my even littler brother, because he was bugging me.
+When I was little, I added an “er” to the word bug when referring to my even littler brother, because he was bugging me.

 Mom washed my mouth out with soap for my efforts to extend my understanding of linguistic principles.
 I didn’t know it was a bad word.
 That event made such an impact on me that I remember it all these years later.
 I resolved as a three year old that when I was a grownup I would explain the rules to my kids before dishing out consequences for violating them.
 Unfair!
 It was a justice issue for me then.
 It still is.